-The library is open 24 hours a day, 7 days a week and is accessed with your fob.
-As a college member you are entitled to borrow up to twelve items at a time for a period of four weeks and unreserved books can be renewed up to three times.
-To borrow books please either use click and collect or our self-issue terminal (it is clearly sign posted and instructions are given).
-Returned books can be deposited in the returns cupboards in the college foyer or library.
-To use click and collect sign into SOLO, find the book you need and select request.
-We will then retrieve the book for you and leave it in your pigeonhole, alternatively, you can email the library with any such requests, and we will facilitate this for you.
+The library is open 24 hours a day, seven days a week and is accessed with your fob.
+As a college member you are entitled to borrow up to 12 items at a time for a period of four weeks and unreserved books can be renewed up to three times.
+To borrow books please either use click and collect or our self-issue terminal in the library (it is clearly sign posted and instructions are given).
+Returned books can be deposited in the returns cupboards in the college entrance or library reading room.
+To use click and collect sign into SOLO, find the book you need and select request, we will then retrieve the book for you and leave it in your pigeonhole.
+Alternatively, you can email the library with any such requests, and we will facilitate this for you.
 There are printing and scanning facilities in the library and Wi-Fi access via Eduroam.

-All our books are classified using the Dewey Decimal classification scheme and all our books and eResources are catalogued on SOLO (Oxford University’s library catalogue) Information on using SOLO and accessing the resources available for you is outlined in this helpful Bodleian lib guide
+All our books are classified using the Dewey Decimal classification scheme and all of our books and eResources are catalogued on SOLO (Oxford University’s library catalogue).
+Information on using SOLO and accessing the resources available for you is outlined in this helpful Bodleian lib guide

-A more detailed overview of making the most of your Solo account including how to renew your books, place holds, export citations and save searches can be found here
+A more detailed overview of how to make the most of your Solo account, including how to renew your books, place holds, export citations and save searches can be found here.

 The James Currey Collection